-The Company adjusted quarterly amounts for the three months ended June 30, 2023 and three months ended September 30, 2023.
+\The Company adjusted quarterly amounts for the three months ended June 30, 2023 and three months ended September 30, 2023.
 The Company assessed the materiality of the error and concluded to correct the 2023 audited annual consolidated financial statements on a prospective basis only because the error was not material to the respective periods in relation to exploration and evaluation expenses.
 There were no changes to the comparative financial results for the three months ended March 31, 2023.

 Loss and comprehensive loss fluctuates in response to the level of exploration carried out and can vary period to period.
-The Company completed the reverse takeover transaction in Q2-2022.
 Exploration activity in particular increased during 2023 with higher drilling levels and the release of the PEA.
 In Q1-2023, the Company acquired Neolit, which was treated as an asset acquisition of mineral claims which were expensed to exploration costs.
+In Q2-2024, the Company acquired the remaining portion of the Salinas project which was also treated as an asset acquisition, resulting in an increase to loss during that period.